aws-samples/aws-edge-compute-workshop/modules/08_Greengrass_Deployment.md

 	![111_44](../images/111_44.png)

-1. The very frist time you are initiating a deployment you will get prompted how connectivity information is managed for devices local to the *Greengrass* device, select **Automatic detection**.
+1. The very first time you are initiating a deployment you will get prompted how connectivity information is managed for devices local to the *Greengrass* device, select **Automatic detection**.

 	![111_46](../images/111_46.png)